project-maakolo/Maakolo-Network/README.md

 ### 🔐 Security & OpSec
 This project does not collect, store, or process real user metadata.
 The backend architecture is specifically engineered to demonstrate stateless key generation, zero-logs compliance, and secure node handover.

-### 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.